-- 1.1 The City of Vaughan hires based on merit and it is the City's policy to provide equal opportunity for employment without discrimination, consistent with the requirements of the Ontario Human Rights Code. - 1.2 Consistent with recruitment and selection procedures, a relative of an existing employee, who is identified as being the best candidate based on merit, may be hired if the individuals do not find themselves in a position where one relative, supervises the other or where one can exert a significant influence through reporting relationships on the work or career advancement of the other. - 1.3 The City of Vaughan will not tolerate acts of favouritism or discrimination in the selection process. - 1.4 Elected officials, appointed officers or employees shall not attempt to influence the recruitment procedure of any applicant whether a family member or someone with whom the elected official, appointed officer or employee has a personal relationship unless it is for the position of Executive Assistant to a Councillor. - 1.5 Where employees who become related while employed by the City or who by means of transfer or promotion find themselves in a position where one supervises the other, or where one can exert a significant influence through reporting relationships on the work or career advancement of the other, the employees must declare a conflict of interest to their manager/supervisor who will then address the matter accordingly with the Human Resources Department. - 1.6 Employees in a position of a conflict of interest may attempt to secure alternative employment within the City, with the City's assistance. - 1.7 The City will make all reasonable efforts to accommodate such employee, to eliminate such conflict. - 1.8 If after six months the City is unable to accommodate the employee or the employee is unable to find alternative employment, then the employee must be removed from the current position.
+The City of Vaughan hires based on merit and it is the City's policy to provide equal opportunity for employment without discrimination, consistent with the requirements of the Ontario Human Rights Code.
+Consistent with recruitment and selection procedures, a relative of an existing employee, who is identified as being the best candidate based on merit, may be hired if the individuals do not find themselves in a position where one relative, supervises the other or where one can exert a significant influence through reporting relationships on the work or career advancement of the other.

+SECTION: LEGAL AND ADMINI SERVICES STRATIVE POLICY NO: DEPARTM HUMAN RE SUBJECT: HIRING AND NEPOTISM

+The City of Vaughan will not tolerate acts of favouritism or discrimination in the selection process and elected officials, appointed officers or employees shall not attempt to influence the recruitment procedure of any applicant whether a family member or someone with whom the elected official, appointed officer or employee has a personal relationship.

+Where employees who become related while employed by the City or who by means of transfer or promotion find themselves in a position where one supervises the other, or where one can exert a significant influence through reporting relationships on the work or career advancement of the other, the employees must declare a conflict of interest to their manager/supervisor who will then address the matter accordingly with the Human Resources Department.

+Employees in a position of a conflict of interest may attempt to secure alternative employment within the City, with the City's assistance.
+If after six months the City is unable to accommodate the employee or the employee is unable to find alternative employment, then the employee must be removed from the current position.
-HUMAN RIGHTS POLICY

-WORKPLACE HARASSMENT AND DISCRIMINATION
+DEPARTMENT: SUBJECT: HUMAN RIGHTS POLICY HUMAN RESOURCES WORKPLACE HARASSMENT AND DISCRIMINATION

-THE HUMAN RIGHTS POLICY SHALL BE IMPLEMENTED IN ACCORDANCE WITH THE HUMAN RIGHTS PROCESS AND PROCEDURES WHICH CAN BE FOUND ON THE VIBE OR CAN BE ATTAINED FROM THE HUMAN RESOURCES DEPARTMENT.